frb-eng/voice-ai-language-assistant/README.md

+# Quassle

-# Voice AI Assistant for Learning German Across Multiple Levels
+Voice AI Assistant for Learning German Across Multiple Levels

 The Voice AI Assistant is an interactive tool designed to enhance German language learning by providing tailored experiences for users at different skill levels.